R3BRootGroup/R3BRoot/neuland/digitizing/readme.md

 \end{equation}
 $$

-where as the time can be obtained from the summation of the two equations:
+whereas the time can be obtained from the summation of the two equations:

 $$
 \begin{equation}